monarch-initiative/curategpt/README.md

 make ont-cl
 ```

-This request an OpenAI key
+This requires an OpenAI key.

 (You can build indexes using an open embedding model, modify the command to leave off
 the `-m` option, but this is not recommended as currently oai embeddings seem to work best).